 - Continue pumping until your milk flow stops and continue on for an additional two minutes.
 This is the hindmilk and will have a higher concentration of fat.

 The two should visually appear different.
 The foremilk will be clearer and the hindmilk will be more creamy, similar to regular milk with a slight yellow color.

 Trying to lose weight too quickly can negatively impact your breast milk production.
 You should wait a minimum of two months to make sure your milk supply comes in before trying to lose weight.

 In fact, most breastfeeding moms need an additional 500 calories per day.

-Aim to eat a well-balanced diet and include healthy foods like whole grains, fruits, healthy fats, and vegetables.
+Aim to eat a well-balanced diet and include healthy foods like whole grains, fruits, lean protein, healthy fats, and vegetables.